bsorrentino/bsorrentino/_draft/2023-10-17-validating-external-data-in-fullstack-app.md

 ### The Solution: Schema Validators

 To ensure that the data is in the expected shape, developers can use schema validators.
-Tools like Zod or Yup can validate the shape of the data at runtime, ensuring that it matches the expected schema.
+Tools like zod or Yup can validate the shape of the data at runtime, ensuring that it matches the expected schema.

 For instance, when fetching product data, a schema validator can check if the received data has the required properties (`name` and `price`) and if they are of the correct type (string and number, respectively).
 If the backend starts sending an `ID` instead of a `name`, the schema validator will catch this discrepancy, preventing potential runtime errors.